The RESTORE Trial

 - Immediate assistance for crises

 This app is a self help tool and is not designed to replace professional help.
-There are a range of professional help options such as through your local Defence Health Centre, the ADF All-Hours Support Line on 1800 628 036, the Veterans and Veterans Families Counselling Service (VVCS) on 1800 011 046.
+There are a range of professional help options such as through your local Defence Health Centre, the ADF All-Hours Support Line on 1800 628 036, or Open Arms – Veterans & Families Counselling on 1800 011 046.

 High Res is free to download from the iOS App Store and Android Google Play.

 Further information on the app is available on Defence’s Fighting Fit health and wellbeing portal, as well as on DVA’s At Ease mental health portal www.at-ease.dva.gov.au.

 On 12 March 2014 changes to the Privacy Act 1988 took effect.
 These changes replace the Information Privacy Principles (IPP) with 13 Australian Privacy Principles (APP), which govern the way agencies collect, store, use and disclose personal information.
 As an agency, Defence must comply with the APP.
 Health information is considered to be sensitive personal information, and has additional protections under the Privacy Act.

 The Joint Health Command (JHC) Privacy Statement explains how the personal health information of Defence members is collected, managed and used by Defence.
 See the following PDF or Word documents:

 ADF Family Health News

 Participating ADF families are now able to lodge manual claims via the new Online Claiming functionality.
 For more details visit ‘How to Claim’.